Barbara Low (biochemist): Childhood and education

 Low was born on March 23, 1920, in Lancaster, England, to her parents, Matthew Low and Mary Jane Wharton.
+She attended Park School in Preston.
+Her father Matthew Low was a fruit trader, who lived at Brook House on Inkerman St in Preston.

 She undertook her tertiary education at Somerville College, Oxford, graduating with a bachelor's degree in 1943.
 That same year she began work under the biochemist Dorothy Hodgkin as a research assistant for the university's department of chemical crystallography.
-Due to Hodgkin's focus on protein crystallography, for which she was later awarded a Nobel prize, Low and her academic colleagues were engaged in researching the use of X-rays to determine the structure of crystallized proteins.
+Due to Hodgkin's focus on protein crystallography, Low and her academic colleagues were engaged in researching the use of X-rays to determine the structure of crystallized proteins.
 Low obtained Master's and doctoral degrees in chemistry from Oxford University in 1946 and 1948 respectively, before moving on to a research associate position at the California Institute of Technology (Caltech).
 To do so, she obtained a United States passport through emigration and later full citizenship in 1956.

 While at Caltech, she worked under Nobel Laureate Linus Pauling for a year before moving to another yearly research associate position at Harvard University working with Edwin Cohn.
 The following year, in 1950, Harvard offered Low her first academic appointment as assistant professor of biophysical chemistry at the newly created laboratory building for "fundamental studies of the makeup of body fluids and cells".
 She relocated to Columbia University in 1956 as an associate professor, and was promoted to a full professorship in 1966.
 Low continued at Columbia until her retirement in 1990 as professor emerita of biochemistry and molecular biophysics.
 She still did routine academic rounds as a "Special Lecturer" at the university, however, up until 2013.